signed/nodejs-connect-rest-sample/README.md

 > Note: To understand the code for calling the Microsoft Graph API in a Node.js app, see [Get started with Microsoft Graph in a Node.js app](https://graph.microsoft.io/en-us/docs/platform/nodejs).

-## Questions and comments

-We'd love to get your feedback about the Microsoft Graph Connect Sample for Node.js.
-You can send your questions and suggestions in the [Issues](https://github.com/microsoftgraph/nodejs-connect-rest-sample/issues) section of this repository.

-Questions about Microsoft Graph development in general should be posted to [Stack Overflow](https://stackoverflow.com/questions/tagged/microsoftgraph).
-Make sure that your questions or comments are tagged with [microsoftgraph].

-## Contributing ##

-If you'd like to contribute to this sample, see [CONTRIBUTING.MD](/CONTRIBUTING.md).

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Additional resources

 - [Other Microsoft Graph Connect samples](https://github.com/MicrosoftGraph?utf8=%E2%9C%93&query=-Connect)
 - [Microsoft Graph](https://graph.microsoft.io)

-## Copyright
-Copyright (c) 2016 Microsoft.
-All rights reserved.